$190 Find Cheap Flights from Chicago to Europe - Compare and Save

 The average price of all round-trip flights from Chicago to Europe clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to Europe, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+For your return to Chicago, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Chicago to Europe?